theory/sqljson/path/README.md

 ### Syntax

 The path package implements support for the SQL/JSON path language in Go to efficiently query JSON data.
-It provides a binary representation of the parsed SQL/JSON path expression that specifies the items to be retrieved by the path engine from the JSON data for further processing with the SQL/JSON query functions.
+It provides an abstract syntax tree  of the parsed SQL/JSON path expression that specifies the items to be retrieved by the path engine from the JSON data for further processing with the SQL/JSON query functions.

 The semantics of SQL/JSON path predicates and operators generally follow SQL.
 At the same time, to provide a natural way of working with JSON data, SQL/JSON